plomlompom/PlomWiki/README.txt

 USE

-In your browser window, click on "View" to view a page, on "Edit" to edit a page and on "History" to examine a diff history of the pages edits.
-Here you can also revert changes to the page text by clicking on the "Revert" link over a diff.
+In your browser window, click on "View" to view a page, on "Edit" to edit a page and on "History" to examine a diff history of the page's edits.
+(Here you can also revert changes to the page text by clicking on the "Revert" link over a diff.)
+"Search" provides a form for searching through all of the pages' texts, "RecentChanges" gives a chronology of all recent page edits.

 Per default, only little markup is possible on pages, though more could be added as plugins (see Technical Details section).
 For examples of usable markups, see